ambotaku/vue-knob/README.md

 ## Example

-The package's root folder contains a small *color mixer* webapp containing three *vue-canvas-knob* widgets that are used to mix the color of a box beneath:
+The package's root folder contains a small *color mixer* webapp containing three *vue-canvas-knob* widgets that are used to mix the color of a box beneath.
+Right of it is a multiswitch knob with eight compass directions in *needle*-style.

 ![file](color-mixer.png)